Robinlovelace/Creating-maps-in-R/intro-spatial.md

 is concerned with *visualisation* of the results.
 For this, we will use ggplot2 and begin by looking at how it handles non-spatial data.

-# Part III map making with ggplot2
+# Part IV map making with ggplot2

 This third part introduces a slightly different method of creating plots in R using the